-6.6.4 Local Area Working Group Meetings
+6.6.5 Local Area Working Group Meetings

-For the I-15: Farmington to Salt Lake City EIS, UDOT established three Local Area Working Groups: a north, central, and south local area working group.
+For the I-15: Farmington to Salt Lake City EIS, UDOT established three local area working groups: north, central, and south groups.
 The intent of the groups was to develop and engage with community members to capture the diverse viewpoints along the I-15 corridor and for the members to share study information with their communities and neighbors.
-UDOT solicited Local Area Working Group members that represented the environmental justice communities of minorities or people of color, low-income households, households with one or more persons with a disability, youth, and linguistically isolated residents.
-Additional Local Area Working Group members included those that were residents in the area, city representatives, and partnering agencies.
+UDOT solicited local area working group members that represented the environmental justice communities of minorities or people of color, low-income households, households with one or more persons with a disability, youth, and linguistically isolated residents.
+Additional local area working group members included those that were residents in the area, city representatives, and partnering agencies.
 These groups are intended to provide input on the EIS and relay project information to the community groups they represent.
 These groups included representatives from the following businesses and community organizations: